imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 `var length, width float64 = 1.2, 2.4`

-You can assign new values to existing variables, but they need to be values of the same type, like when you assign an `int` variable value to a `string` type variable.
+You can assign new values to existing variables, but they need to be values of the same type, for example: when you assign an `int` variable value to a `string` type variable.
 Go’s static typing ensures you don’t accidentally assign the wrong kind of value to a variable.

 ## Short Variable Declaration